loehx/homepage/data/en/articles/intro.md

 # Alexander Löhn
-## Softwareentwickler
+## Software developer
-Über 10 Jahre Programmiererfahrung
+Over 10 years of programming experience
-Davon mehr als 6 Jahre hauptberuflich
+6 of them in a full-time job
-Spezialisiert auf Web-Entwicklung
+Specialised in web-development
 Freelancer